-The main window menu bar is dynamic based on which window is selected, resulting in some menu items changing name or becoming unavailable (greyed out).
-This section describes the menu items at the highest-possible level.
+The selections in the menu bar of the main window change dynamically, based on which window is currently active.
+As a result, some menu items change their names or become unavailable (dimmed).
+This section describes the menu items provided at the highest level provided for a given window.